-Basis of Accounting - The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+Basis of Accounting - The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Benefits are recorded when paid and an accrual is made at period end for an estimate of claims incurred but not reported.

-Use of Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, claims incurred but not reported, and postretirement benefit obligations as of the date of the financial statements, and the reported amounts of changes in net assets available for plan benefits and plan benefit obligations during the reporting period.
+Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, claims incurred but not reported, and postretirement benefit obligations as of the date of the financial statements, and the reported amounts of changes in net assets available for plan benefits and plan benefit obligations during the reporting period.
 Actual results could differ from those estimates.

 Due from GCFA Short-Term Pooled Investment Fund - The amounts presented as due from GCFA in the accompanying financial statements represent the Plan's portion of the short-term investment portfolio managed by GCFA on behalf of certain agencies and related organizations of The United Methodist Church.
 The amount due from this fund effectively represents the amount of cash deposits that are available to the Plan to be disbursed out of GCFA's centralized cash management system.
 Since these deposits are legally invested in GCFA's name and not in a separate demand account in the Plan's name, they are not classified as cash and cash equivalents, but rather are considered an amount due from GCFA.
 The short-term investment portfolio includes funds invested in demand deposits, taxable municipal bonds, mutual funds and notes from other United Methodist Plans.
-The Plan did not receive an allocation of interest from GCFA during the year ended December 31, 2018.
-For the year ended December 31, 2017, GCFA allocated \$209,141 in interest income to the Plan.
-While interest income can be earned based on the performance of the pooled investment funds and losses could be allocated, the Plan believes there is little risk of exposure to losses due to the relationship with GCFA and policy under which the pooled funds are invested.
+The Plan did not receive an allocation of interest from GCFA during the years ended December 31, 2019 and 2018.